-Goji berries, also known as wolfberries, are a reddish-orange berry with a slightly sweet and usually a bit sour in flavor.
-One variety of goji berries has a flavor almost like a tomato while another leans more toward the tanginess side of the berry family -- closer to a raspberry in flavor.
-Goji berries have long been used as a central ingredient in traditional Chinese medicine, and the vast majority of goji berries sold in the United States are still imported from China.
+Goji berries, also known as wolfberries or by their scientific name of Lycium barbarum, are a reddish-orange berry with a sweet and sour flavor.
+One variety of goji berries tastes almost like a tomato while another leans more toward the tangy side of the berry family—closer to a cranberry.
+Goji berries have long been used as a central ingredient in traditional Chinese medicine, and the vast majority of goji berries sold in the United States are dried and imported from China.

-Frequently marketed as a superfood, goji berries are almost always sold dried (rather than fresh) can usually be found in the supplement section or occasionally in the bulk foods section at natural foods stores and organic co-ops, or, check out your local Asian grocery for a better price on goji berries.
-Some larger Asian groceries will also stock frozen goji berries in the freezer section.
+Frequently marketed as a superfood, goji berries are almost always sold dried (rather than fresh) in the U.S. and can usually be found in the supplement section or occasionally in the bulk foods section at natural foods stores and organic co-ops; they're also readily available online.
+Your local Asian grocery store may have a better price, though, and some larger Asian grocers also stock frozen goji berries.

 Herbal teas containing goji berries and goji berry powders are available online and from natural food stores and may be available in well-stocked grocery stores.
 There are also goji berry supplements in capsule form.

 Raw vegan goji berry varieties (which are labeled raw or sold on raw vegan food websites) are carefully collected and dried at low temperatures specifically for those on a raw vegan food diet.

 Keep dried goji berries in an airtight container in a cool, dark location.
 Avoid exposing them to any type of moisture, which causes them to get sticky and clump together.
 With proper storage, dried goji remain fresh for at least a year; some producers add sulfur dioxide and other preservatives, which can increase the shelf life.
 Fresh goji should be eaten shortly after harvest; you can store frozen goji for up to six months.